helmedeiros/UnitTestingFirstSteps/README.md

 3. Sometimes create a fixture(fixed state objects used as a baseline for running tests) could be repetitive and tough.
 In many of this cases a Build will be exactly what we need.
 In test we call that Test Data Builders.
 Implement the AuctionTestDataBuilder, with description as mandatory and bid as an increment method build.

 ### V5.0 - Testing Exceptions

+1. Any business logic has its own percentage of restrictions, so lets start working out our exceptions.
+Make it clear, that is impossible an auctioneer evaluates Auctions that doesn't have Bids.
+Write the tests first to solve this problem.